Overlay Form

 Warning

-You can only show an Overlay Form over a control/form that is initialized (its handle is created); otherwise, InvalidOperationException is thrown.
-See IsHandleCreated.
+You can only display an Overlay Form over a control/form that is initialized (its handle is created).
+Otherwise, InvalidOperationException is thrown.
+See the following help topic for more information: IsHandleCreated.

 Overlay Form Handle

-You can also use a handle’s Close() method to close the Overlay Form.
+You can use the IOverlaySplashScreenHandle.Close method to close an Overlay Form.

-When you display an Overlay Form, the focused control loses focus.
-When the Overlay Form is closed, this control gets focus back.
-The QueueFocus(Control) and QueueFocus(IntPtr) methods allow you to specify the control that should be focused when the Overlay Form is closed.
-Pass IntPtr.Zero to prevent all controls from having focus.
+When an Overlay Form is displayed, the currently focused control loses focus.
+After the Overlay Form is closed, the control regains focus.
+QueueFocus(Control) and QueueFocus(IntPtr) methods allow you to specify which control should receive focused when the Overlay Form closes.
+Pass IntPtr.Zero to prevent all controls from receiving focus.

 void ReloadData() {